aws-actions/aws-codebuild-run-build/README.md

 ### What we did not do

-This action intentionally does not wrap every option of [CodeBuild::StartBuild][codebuild startbuild].
+This action intentionally does not let you specify every option in the [CodeBuild::StartBuild][codebuild startbuild] API.

 Because all GitHub Actions input values are passed through environment variables, they must be simple strings.
-This makes it difficult to pass complex structures through these inputs.
+This makes it difficult to pass complex structures as inputs.

+Also, providing an input for every parameter in the `StartBuild` API would have made it much more difficult to use and maintain this tool.
-Providing inputs for all possible parameters in the `StartBuild` API would have required adding significant complexity either through adding many more inputs or through requiring that all values be passed in a stringified form and hoping that all reasonable configurations fit within the limits of environment variable length.
+We would have to add many more inputs or require string values, while hoping that all supported configurations conformed to the environment variable length limits.

-For this reason, and to simplify what we expect to be the most common use-cases, we chose to start with the simplest possible configuration that we could come up with.

-If you find that the options we provide do not meet your needs, let us know with an issue.
+For this reason, and to simplify what we expect to be the most common use-cases, we chose to start with the simplest possible configuration.
+If you find that these options don't meet your needs, please open an issue to let us know.

 ## License